The Pomeranian Husky, also known as a Pomsky, has a reputation as one of the designer dog breeds.

 |Cups of Kibble|

-Small dogs should only eat what they need and not in excess, otherwise they can easily become obese.
+Small dogs should only eat what they need and not in excess, otherwise, they can easily become obese and develop health problems such as hip dysplasia.

-How much you feed them all depends of how much they weigh, their age and activity level.
+How much you feed them per day all depends on how much they weigh, their age, and their activity level.

-Dogs that weigh between 20 to 30 pounds need 30 calories per pound of body weight.
-Smaller dogs have a faster metabolism so will need more, whilst bigger dogs are the opposite so need less.
+Pomeranian Husky dogs that weigh between 20 to 30 pounds need 30 calories per pound of body weight.
+Smaller dogs have a faster metabolism so will need more per day, whilst bigger dogs are the opposite so they need less.

-If your pet weighs 20 pounds they will need 600 calories each day (20 * 30) which equates to 2.5 cups of food a day.
+If your Pomeranian Husky weighs 20 pounds they will need 600 calories each day (20 * 30) which equates to 2.5 cups of food.

 |Daily Exercise Requirements|

-However because of their small size, they don’t need intense exercise like larger dogs.
-Juts playing with them in the garden can be enough and will help strengthen your bond.
+However, because of their small size, the Pomeranian Husky doesn’t need intense exercise like larger dogs.
+Just playing with them in the garden can be enough and will help strengthen your bond.

-But like all dogs they love to get out and about, discovering new sights and smells.
+But like all dogs Pomeranian Husky dogs love to get out and about, discovering new sights and smells.

-Try walking your pooch for 30 minutes everyday and if they still seem a little too hyper add some fun play at the end of the day.
+Try walking your Pomeranian Husky for 30 minutes per day and if they still seem a little too hyper add some fun play at the end of the day.

-With two intelligent parents, and being major show offs, you shouldn’t have any trouble training your pet.
+With two intelligent parents, and being major show-offs, you shouldn’t have any trouble training your Pomeranian Husky pet.

-However, they can have a stubborn streak, so this breed requires a strong willed owner who is patient and can teach them how to be a well-balanced dog.
+However, they can have a stubborn streak, so this designer dog breed requires a strong-willed owner who is patient and can teach them how to be well-balanced dogs.

 With lots of positive acknowledgment, they will be eager to please and are happy to learn new tricks as long as they get a treat along the way.

-Early training and socializing is always the best way to get the most out of your dog, start with basic house rules like no jumping up.
+Early training and socializing is always the best way to get the most out of your Pomeranian Husky dog, start with basic house rules like no jumping up.

 Many people believe that crossbred dogs (i.e. designer dogs) are healthier than purebreds because of the larger gene pool.